 If you are someone who is calculating the cost of construction of your house, then you need to have information about the units and how to convert them accurately.

-Suppose you are about to construct your own home and you need to calculate the cost to construct house.
-To do so, you will be needing accurate measurements.
+Suppose you are about to construct your own home and you need to calculate the cost to construct a house or cost to construct a basement.
+To do so, you will be needing accurate measurements and the pros and cons of constructing a basement.
 Therefore, it is mandatory to have a firm grip over these conversions.

 I am really bad at conversions and calculations ever since I was a child.
 I am always mixing up units and all these hefty numbers.
 I am sure I am not alone in this struggle, and there are plenty of other people out there who are equally annoyed by these numbers.